Written By: Devin Golden

 Chemotherapy

-The chemotherapy drugs approved by the U.S. Food and Drug Administration (FDA) for malignant pleural mesothelioma are pemetrexed and cisplatin.
-Chemotherapy is often used in combination with other treatment options.
+Chemotherapy is approved by the U.S. Food and Drug Administration (FDA) for malignant pleural mesothelioma are pemetrexed and cisplatin.

 Immunotherapy Icon